-“Running in the winter is a great way to maintain physical fitness,” said Geisinger sports medicine specialist Justin G. Tunis, M.D.
+“Running in the winter is a great way to maintain physical fitness,” says Geisinger sports medicine specialist Justin G. Tunis, MD.
 “However, unlike summertime where you can just throw on a pair of shorts and go, you’ll need to prepare a little more in order to stay safe.”

 Five ways to prepare for your run

-Keep these tips in mind to ensure your health and safety before you head out for a winter run:
+Keep these tips in mind before you head out for a winter run:

-“Many runners forget that they’re still perspiring when they run in the winter since they don’t feel hot,” said Dr. Tunis.
-“This can lead to dehydration, so it’s important that you drink enough water to stay hydrated.”
+“Many runners forget that they’re still perspiring when they run in the winter since they don’t feel hot,” says Dr. Tunis.
+“This can lead to dehydration, so make sure that you drink enough water to stay hydrated.”